 - Leary (O'Leary), O'Leary is an anglicized form of the old Gaelic word O'Laoghaire which translates literally as "keeper of the calves."
 Laoghaire was the name borne by a 5th century king of Ireland who reigned at the time of St. Patrick.

 - Crowley, The surname Crowley derives from the Gaelic O'Cruadhlaoich meaning 'descendant of the hardy warrior.'
 It was anglicized to Crowley.

 Did you know that our County Cork diaspora community has over 5,000 members and 1,185 ancestors have already been added by our members to date?
 Click HERE to explore them and see if you recognize any names or dates.

 This week we highlight the stories of five Cork ancestors you may not have heard of before today.
 First we have a short biography of John Joseph Foley written by his great-granddaughter Margaret Ann, followed by Ambrose Francis Geoghegan an American Civil War hero from Clonakilty.
-Next, there is Margaret McCarthy a child's maid shipped to Australia aboard the 'Red Rover' in 1832 and finally, Mary Collins, who according to family lore was studying medicine in the mid-1800s.
-To read a short biography on each ancestor click the images below.
+Next, there is Margaret McCarthy a child's maid shipped to Australia aboard the 'Red Rover' in 1832 and finally, Elizabeth Carney who arrived in the US as in infant with only her mother, descendants of Elizabeth are still looking for answers.
 In addition to ancestors, our community pages also offer an insight into the buildings and events that shaped the County.
 Click here to see what our members have added to Cork County.